atimpone/aws-foundation-journey/1-dev-environments/2-4-set-up-aws-platform-access-controls.md

 **Note: What about AWS IAM users and groups?**

-Although the AWS Identity and Access Management (AWS IAM) service supports management of locally defined users and groups, it’s generally not recommended that customers depend on this capability to help manage human user access to the AWS platform.
+Although the AWS Identity and Access Management (AWS IAM) service supports management of locally defined users and groups, it’s generally not recommended that customers depend on this capability to help manage human user access to the AWS platform _at scale_.
 Instead, AWS recommends organizations integrate use of their preferred enterprise identity management system.

 ---